manuelpepe/ATRFileHandler/README.md

 # ATRFileHandler

-ATRFileHandler, or AbsoluteTimedRotatingFileHandler, is a file handler like [TimedRotatingFileHandler](https://docs.python.org/3/library/logging.handlers.html#logging.handlers.TimedRotatingFileHandler) that also caches the next rollover time for your logfiles, allowing future instances of your application to rotate the logfile in schedule, avoiding surprices of large logfiles that haven't rotated as you expected.
+ATRFileHandler, or AbsoluteTimedRotatingFileHandler, is a file handler like [TimedRotatingFileHandler](https://docs.python.org/3/library/logging.handlers.html#logging.handlers.TimedRotatingFileHandler) that caches rollover time for your logfiles across executions, allowing future instances of your application to rotate the logfile in schedule, avoiding surprices of large logfiles that haven't rotated as you expected.

 ## Diferences with TimedRotatingFileHandler

-The main difference is that instead of only using the handler creation time to calculate the next rollover, it also writes and reads it from a cache file.
-With TimeRotatingFileHandler, if you want to rotate logs daily but your process starts and ends in a couple of minutes, when you run it in one hour the logfile will not rotate, because the handler won't remember the last time it was used.
-ATRHandler will rotate it because it saves this data to a file cache.

-This allows you to easily keep weekly logfiles for a periodic shot-lived process, without making that process into a service or long running process.
+Python's built-in [`logging.TimedRotatingFileHanndler`](https://docs.python.org/3/library/logging.handlers.html#timedrotatingfilehandler) calculates the initial rollover time at instantiation, meaning that it's lost when the program exits. `ATRFileHandler` catches the next rollover time in a file on the same parent directory as your log files, and loads it at instantiation.

 ## Install